bill-nac/ripcurrent.github.ie/Azure.md

   - Actions builds the projects
   - Deployments can be seen under Environments
   - The configuration files are saved has .yml with the code

+#### App Configuration
+- add using the portal
+- for a visual studio project, connect this service to the projects.
+Right click project and select connected services
+- use the secrets manager to save secrets in development environment to local json file